lukecav/awesome-elementor/README.md

 * [Advanced Card Widget for Elementor](https://wordpress.org/plugins/happy-elementor-card/) - Most intuitive and feature rich card widget for Elementor to make your life easy and happy.
 * [WPForms Widget For Elementor Page Builder](https://wordpress.org/plugins/ht-wpform/) - The WPForms Widget Elementor is a Elementor addons for WordPress.
 * [Logic Hop Personalization for Elementor Add-on](https://wordpress.org/plugins/logic-hop-personalization-for-elementor-add-on/) - The Logic Hop Personalization for Elementor Add-on brings the power of personalization to WordPress with Elementor.
-* [Happy Addons For Elementor](https://wordpress.org/plugins/happy-elementor-addons/) - est Addons for Elementor.
+* [Happy Addons For Elementor](https://wordpress.org/plugins/happy-elementor-addons/) - Best Addons for Elementor.

 ## Themes which work well with Elementor
 * [OceanWP](https://oceanwp.org/) - OceanWP is the perfect WordPress theme totally free to use with your prefered page builder.